42infi/juice-client/README.md

 # Is it safe?

-Juice Client is 100% completely safe to use.
+Coke Client is 100% completely safe to use.
 Releases are built directly with the source code using Github Workflows (Thanks Error!).
 If you face any issues, join our [discord](https://discord.gg/FjzAAdSjng) to report bugs.

 ## Credits